 Mid-cap stocks, as measured by the Russell Midcap® Index, have outperformed both large-and small-caps over the past 42 years.
 Mid caps generally have outperformed because they have seen both cash flow and earnings per share accelerate, especially compared to large caps.
 Investing in stocks of mid-cap companies may be subject to more erratic market movements than stocks of larger, more established companies.

-As of December 31, 2020, the annualized returns of the Russell Midcap® Index have experienced typically higher absolute returns during the last forty years when looking at 20-Year Rolling Returns than the Russell Top 200® Index (large caps), the Russell 2000® Index (small caps), and the S&P 500 Index (a leading indicator of the stock market).
+As of December 31, 2021, the annualized returns of the Russell Midcap® Index have experienced typically higher absolute returns during the last 42 years when looking at 20-Year Rolling Returns than the Russell Top 200® Index (large caps), the Russell 2000® Index (small caps), and the S&P 500 Index (a leading indicator of the stock market).

 Relative to small-cap companies, mid-cap companies generally have less risk as their businesses are more diversified and have better access to capital.
 Relative to large-cap companies, mid-cap companies have the potential to generate higher earnings growth and have less complex business models.
 This balance has provided consistent risk-adjusted performance.